ArminJo/Arduino-OpenWindowAlarm/README.md

 The correct side of the diode can be found by using a continuity tester.
 One side of this diode is connected to pin 8 of the ATtiny (VCC) and Digispark 5V.
 The other side is connected to the USB V+.

 Now the USB pullup resistor is only activated if the Digispark board is connected to USB e.g. during programming.<br/>
-The board now consumes **27 �A** during sleep.
+The board now consumes **27 &micro;A** during sleep.

 The software loop needs 2.1 ms (plus 3 times 64 ms startup time) => active time is around 1/125 of total time.
 During the loop the power consumption is 100 times the sleep current => Loop adds **80%** to total power consumption.<br/>
-We now have an average current consumption of **75 �A** and the 2000mAh battery will last for **3 years**.
+We now have an average current consumption of **75 &micro;A** and the 2000mAh battery will last for **3 years**.

-The BOD current of 20 �A can only be disabled by setting fuses via ISP programmer](https://www.google.de/search?q=arduino+as+isp) and a connecting adapter.
+The BOD current of 20 &micro;A can only be disabled by setting fuses via ISP programmer](https://www.google.de/search?q=arduino+as+isp) and a connecting adapter.
 We can also reduce the start-up time from sleep from 64 to to 5 ms.
 For reprogramming the fuses, you can use [this script](https://github.com/ArminJo/micronucleus-firmware/blob/master/utils/Write%2085%20Fuses%20E1%20DF%20FE%20-%20Digispark%20default%20without%20BOD%20and%20Pin5%20and%20fast%20startup.cmd).<br/>
-Without BOD and with fast startup we have an average current consumption of **9 �A** and are still able to program the ATtiny by USB.
+Without BOD and with fast startup we have an average current consumption of **9 &micro;A** and are still able to program the ATtiny by USB.

 ## Reset button
 **If you do not want to remove power to reset the alarm**, connect a reset button between PB5 and ground.